 The Major constitutes an integral element of the F&M curriculum.
 During the second semester of the sophomore year, you decide upon a concentration in an area of strong intellectual interest.
 Through your Major, you gain a deep understanding of issues and methods of inquiry characteristic of one specific field.

 Electives are a significant part of the curriculum where you can investigate subjects of interest or disciplines that complement the major.

-Could you tell me more about first-year seminars?
+Could you tell me more about Connections 1 Seminars?

-The First-Year Seminar is designed to provide students with an experience that effectively integrates academic and residential life.
-Students in First-Year Seminars live together in one of the College Houses.
+Connections 1 Seminars are designed to provide students with an experience that effectively integrates academic and residential life.
+Students in Connections 1 Seminars live together in one of the College Houses.
 Residents have the opportunity to share an important first semester academic experience.
 The program promotes an integration of the residence hall and the classroom that enhances both the academic success and personal growth of the students.

 The Connections 1 Seminar can be a special educational experience for its participants.
 Each class is limited to 16 students.
 The courses allow students to explore in depth a major theme or concept.
 The seminars are writing-intensive courses that emphasize the development of critical thinking, reading, and analysis.
 Additional support and guidance is provided by a Preceptor, an upperclass student who assists the seminar professor.